Why we’re evolving the St. John’s brand

 St. John’s is currently undergoing a process that we are calling

 a “brand evolution.”
-Our objective is to better describe and
+Our goal is to better describe and communicate

 In contrast to the national trend of rural health care institutions closing